mrikh/MRPopOverVC/README.md

     viewControllerNew.cornerRadiusForPopOver = 5.0f;

     viewControllerNew.edgeInsets = UIEdgeInsetsMake(5.0f, 5.0f, 5.0f, 5.0f);

+    //pass total height if you want to, for your view to take up (In case you want it to take up a part of the screen) !
+Other wise don't, no problem :D viewControllerNew.totalHeight = [NSNumber numberWithFloat:totalHeight];

     [self presentViewController:viewControllerNew animated:YES completion:nil];

 ##Second - Present a pop over with a string from a view